Welcome to the Division of Environmental Health

 Prof Aqiel Dalvie

-Professional Masters in Chemicals Risk Management (MCRM)
+Professional Masters in Chemical Risk Management (MCRM)

 The MCRM is aimed at health professionals, chemists, biologists, sociologists, anthropologists, ecologists, agronomists, toxicologists and other professionals working full time in chemicals management.
 The programme is a two-year part-time flexible learning programme (large distance learning component), including a mandatory two-week residential session at UCT at the beginning of the two-year cycle.
 There will be substantial requirements for homework in the form of assignments and project related work, expected self-directed learning and regular communication between students and lecturers extending over the two years.